Better is A POSITIVELY GOOD PRODUCTIONWritten, designed, Produced, Edited, and the brainchildn of: Carole C. Good and Jasmine Leilani

 Clean hands save lives.

-spread of respiratory viruses
+spread of respiratory viruses and considerably

-and greatly reduces the spread of many diseases.
+reducing the spread of many diseases.

-Hand Washing is the single most important means
+Hand washing is the single most significant

-of preventing the spread of infection.
+method of preventing the spread of infection.

-Hand washing is a simple habit
+Hand washing is a simple habit that can help

-that can help keep us healthy.
+keep us healthy.

 ⚠️ Keeping our hands clean